 Visiting New Regent Street was a bit of a shock for me when I first arrived in Christchurch.
 Simply because the street looked so out of place in the city.

 The design and decor of the buildings had a Mediterranean feel to them.
-They felt a lot different to the other buildings that were still standing in the CBD at the time.
-It doesn’t feel in keeping with the city either, which is considered as the most English city outside of England!
+They felt a lot different from the other buildings that were still standing in the CBD at the time.
+It doesn’t feel in keeping with the city either, which is considered the most English city outside of England!

 Nonetheless, New Regent Street is beautiful and seems to have avoided the worst of the earthquake.
 There are a few shops and cafes here that are definitely worth a visit!